The Natural Health Guide to Food Additives

 Intended Purpose: Preservative which acts as an antifungal agent to prevent spoilage.

 Safety Concern: When consumed within the recommended limits, natamycin does not seem to affect gut health or contribute to any adverse side effects.
-This food additive is produced by bacteria and although it is not found on Whole Food’s approved ingredient list, it is considered safe by most organizations including the more critical European Union.
+This food additive is produced by bacteria and although it is not found on Whole Foods’s approved ingredient list, it is considered safe by most organizations including the more critical European Union.
 (2, 10)

 Natural Flavors: